Diivix/compendium/README.md

 - Silver for click able components on hover.
 - Dark grey for background images.

+### D&D Stuff

+- Add characters as filter option in spells, showing everything what is available to them.
+Such as by level, class type, and race.
+- Allow spells to be filter on by what they do or do not have advantage on.
+I.e. radiant spells vs undead.

 ### Access denied error page

 You seek forbidden knowledge.
 Do not return here.